r-abaryan/CyberLLM-Agent/README.md

-# Cybersecurity SFT Fine-tuning
+# CyberXP Agent: Streamlined Cyber Threat Assessment Powered by LLaMA & Retrieval-Augmented Generation (RAG)

-Direct SFT training on the provided dataset from kaggle of Huggingface using Llama-3.2-1B-Instruct.
+Direct SFT training on the provided dataset from kaggle or Huggingface using Llama-3.2-1B-Instruct.

 ## Quick Start